Online Algorithms and Policies Using Adaptive and Machine Learning Approaches: Summary and Conclusions

 \section{Summary and Conclusions}

-This paper proposed solutions for real time control and learning in dynamic systems using a combination of adaptive control and reinforcement learning.
+This paper proposed solutions for real time control and learning in dynamic systems {with parametric uncertainties} using a combination of adaptive control and reinforcement learning.
 Two classes of nonlinear dynamic systems are considered, both of which are control-affine.
 The first class of dynamic systems utilizes equilibrium points and expansion forms around these points and employs a Lyapunov approach.
 The second class of nonlinear systems uses contraction theory as the underlying framework.
-For both classes of systems, the AC-RL controller is shown to lead to online policies that guarantee stability, and leverage accelerated convergence properties using a high-order tuner.
-Additionally, for the first class of systems, the AC-RL controller is shown to lead to parameter learning with persistent excitation.
-Together, this paper takes a first step towards online machine learning with provable guarantees by drawing upon key insights, tools, and approaches developed in these two disparate and powerful methodologies of adaptive control and reinforcement learning.
-Several more steps need to be carried out in this direction and address extensions to more complex nonlinear systems with generic cost functions.
+For both classes of systems, the AC-RL controller is shown to lead to online policies that guarantee stability, and leverage accelerated convergence properties using a high-order tuner. {In both cases, when there are no uncertainties, the RL component is assumed to be capable of generating policies that are guaranteed to be stable and near-optimal.} Additionally, for the first class of systems, the AC-RL controller is shown to lead to parameter learning with persistent excitation.
+Together, this paper takes a first step towards real-time control using machine learning with provable guarantees, by drawing upon key insights, tools, and approaches developed in these two disparate and powerful methodologies of adaptive control and reinforcement learning.
+Several more steps need to be carried out in this direction and address the gap between stability and optimality of general nonlinear systems with arbitrary cost functions.